GLOBAL ECONOMY-Global factory activity weakens as demand falters

 Vietnam and Malaysia saw factory activity shrink in March, while that of the Philippines expanded at a slower pace than in February, surveys showed.

-The collapse last month of two U.S. banks and the take-over of Credit Suisse have added to uncertainty over the global outlook by causing market turbulence and shedding light on potential vulnerabilities in the world financial system.

-While indications are that the U.S. Federal Reserve will pause its tightening cycle soon, the outlook remains clouded by the banking-sector troubles, still-high inflation and slowing global growth.

-(Reporting by Jonathan Cable and Leika Kihara; Editing by Shri Navaratnam and Sharon Singleton)
+(Reporting by Lucia Mutikani, Jonathan Cable and Leika Kihara; Writing by Lindsay Dunsmuir; Editing by Shri Navaratnam, Sharon Singleton and Chizu Nomiyama)

 ((jonathan.cable@thomsonreuters.com; +44 20 7513 4029;))